ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 Ergo's memory-hardened aspect also makes this attack vector more expensive as there is no ASIC support to rent.
 With the collective rentable rigs at the moment, this isn't a viable path to a 51% attack.
 In theory, someone could build a massive GPU farm to try to launch such an attack.
 If a bad actor can rent a warehouse of ASIC and mine on a small chain with 51% attacks are a viable option... if there is an offramp.

-This attack is usually performed for-profit and results in massive dumping on an exchange as it is occurring.
-The attacker will dump tokens on an exchange than "double-spend" them back into their wallet.
+This attack is usually performed for profit and results in massive dumping on an exchange as it is occurring.
+The attacker will dump tokens on an exchange then "double-spend" them back into their wallet.
 The current exchange situation doesn't provide the liquidity for a viable offramp, and the rentable ASIC support isn't an option.
 So is it possible, in theory, yes, practical or likely?
 I don't think so at all.

 Ethereum classic is perhaps a bad example, as it shares the same mining algorithm as Eth.
 One could buy more than 100% current hash rate of eth classic on NiceHash, and it's not the same case for Ergo.
 Ergo also believes in the 'Good Miner' principle; in the case of Bitcoin - it was a good thing 51% existed.